maitrungduc1410/nodejs-generator/README.md

 ### Running in production
 When running in production, I recommend:
+- Building your frontend in production mode by running: `npm run prod` or `npm run production`
-- Using a process manager to manage your app.
+- Using a process manager to manage your nodejs app.
 Like PM2 (I love this), Forever, ...
-- Building your frontend in production mode by running: `npm run prod` or `npm run production`
 - You should running your app behind a reverse proxy like Nginx.
-Configuration your Nginx like [this link](https://gist.github.com/maitrungduc1410/2e3bf24a2acde5cd753e6f07b06e625f)
+Configuration your Nginx for Nodejs like [this link](https://gist.github.com/maitrungduc1410/2e3bf24a2acde5cd753e6f07b06e625f)

 ## Built With